 - Initial non-binding indication occurs one week after receiving the target financials, draft sale and purchase agreement, and any information memorandum that has been prepared by the seller.
 Underwriters provide initial indications on premium, retention, areas of concern, or heightened risk.
 Also, it costs nothing.

-- Underwriting requires a $30,000–$50,000 upfront “diligence fee.”
-Underwriters and their counsel are granted access to the data room and begin reviewing the diligence.
+- Underwriting requires a $30,000–$45,000 upfront “diligence fee.”
+Underwriters and their counsel are granted access to the data room and begin reviewing the diligence reports and the disclosure schedules.
 It involves a two- to three-hour diligence call with underwriters, deal team members, and third-party diligence providers.
-Underwriting takes one week but is dependent on the timing of the deal process.
-It doesn’t make sense to start underwriting before the diligence is mostly complete, and a draft disclosure letter has been produced.
+Twenty-four hours after the call, a draft policy and any follow-up questions will be provided.
+It doesn’t make sense to start underwriting before the diligence is mostly complete and a draft disclosure letter has been produced.

-Premium is expressed as a percentage of the limit of coverage bought and is not related to transaction size.
+- Premium is expressed as a percentage of the limit of coverage bought and is not related to transaction size.
 Currently, premiums are ranging from 3%–4% of the limitation of coverage.
-For example, a $10 million limit would mean a $300,000–$400,000 one-time payment for a six-year policy.
-It’s worth noting that currently, minimum premiums are running around $150,000, so we generally don’t recommend this product if the insured is seeking less than $5 million of coverage.

 For more information, see our blog post, “Reps and Warranties—Who Pays for What?”